-First introduced with the recent upgrade to the Genlabs to Virtual Desktop Infrastructure, MyFiles is 2 GB of storage for general file storage available to all students and faculty.
-This storage appears in both MyVLab and all ITS Genlabs as the mapped network drive "H: MyFiles" in My Computer.
+MyFiles is 10 GB of storage for general file storage available to all students and faculty.
+This storage appears in both MyVLab and all WTS Genlabs as the mapped network drive "H: MyFiles" in My Computer.
 In addition, any files saved to My Documents in MyVLab and the Genlabs will be saved to the Documents folder in your MyFiles H drive.

 When to use?

 If the files you are using in a MyVLab application are large in size, it is suggested practice to save the file to your H drive when working on them to ensure the quickest performance.

 Secondly, you are able to share folders on your local computer with the remote session.
 By default, the client should ask on first login if you want to share your local profile folder with the remote desktop.
 If you missed this prompt or want to change/add folders to share, you can configure these settings later.

 Note: Client shared folders are not available when using the Web Access Client.
 Use the file transfer panel to upload/download files between your computer and MyVLab instead.
 See this page for more information.

 After logging into the VMware Horizon Client, but before launching your MyVLab session, right click the MyVLab box and click Settings, then in the new window, select the Sharing tab.
 Here you can change/add folders to be shared with your remote sessions, as well as enable the option to connect your removable devices such as USB drives as well.